Malaysian housing project stresses jobs, food to tackle slums

 “Fewer than one in 20 families invited to live and work in a rural ‘smart village’ decline the opportunity,” it said in a statement.

-“Achieving sustainable development requires the sort of imaginative innovation being pioneered through the smart communities program in Malaysia,” said Tan Sri Zakri Hamid, science advisor to Malaysian Prime Minister Najib Razak.
+“Achieving sustainable development requires the sort of imaginative innovation being pioneered through the smart communities programme in Malaysia,” said Tan Sri Zakri Hamid, science advisor to Malaysian Prime Minister Najib Razak.
+(Reporting By Alister Doyle, editing by David Evans)